-Jordan Cove Energy Project
+Jordan Cove Energy Project, L.P.

-TABLE L-6 6 Communications Between Jordan Cove and Indian Tribes Action Date Responses/Comments CTCLUSI Letter from Jordan Cove to Tribes January 5, 2017 Jordan Cove stated intention to file a new application with the FERC and requested a meeting with Tribal representatives.
+TABLE L-6 Communications Between Jordan Cove and Indian Tribes Action Date Responses/Comments Burns Paiute Tr Letter from Jordan Cove and Pacific Connector to Tribe July 30, 2018 Registered mail to Burns Paiute Tribe Chairman from applicants' Senior Vice President providing an introduction to applicants, a project update, and expressing interest in a face-to-face introductory meeting.
+Email from Jordan Cove and Pacific Connector to Tribe August 1, 2018 Email copy of July 30, 2018 Registered mail sent from applicants to Chairman.
+Email from Jordan Cove and Pacific Connector to Tribe August 27, 2018 Email from applicants to Tribal staff to follow up on July 30, 2018 letter to express interest in setting up an introductory meeting.
+CTCLUSI Letter from Jordan Cove to Tribes January 5, 2017 Jordan Cove stated intention to file a new application with the FERC and requested a meeting with tribal representatives.
 Letter from Jordan Cove to Tribes February 15, 2017 Jordan Cove informed Tribes that it entered into the FERC's pre-filing process and provided notification of up-coming open houses.
 Jordan Cove met with Tribal representatives February 22, 2017 Discussed geotechnical program.
-Letter from Tribes to Jordan Cove (accession #20170315-4004) March 6, 2017 Tribes agree to monitor geotechnical testing at Ingram Yard.
+Letter from Tribes to Jordan Cove (accession #20170315-4004) March 6, 2017 Tribes reluctantly agree to monitor geotechnical testing at Ingram Yard.
 Discussed lack of timely notice, and lack of tribal review of testing methodologies.
 Jordan Cove met with Tribal representatives March 8, 2017 Discussed communication protocols and Unanticipated Discovery Plan (UDP).
 Letter from Jordan Cove to Tribes March 13, 2017 Discussed geotechnical and archaeological testing at terminal, UDP, and Tribal Agreement.
 Letter from Tribes to Jordan Cove (accession #20170322-5015) March 21, 2017 Requested Tribal input into Jordan Cove's geotechnical testing program.
 Discussed Cultural Resources Protection Agreement (CRPA).
 Summarized Tribal history.
-The terminal location is considered to be a traditional cultural property (TCP).
+The terminal location is considered to be a TCP.
 Email from HRA March 27, 2017 Requested Tribal review of research design for geotechnical work at terminal for SHPO permit.
 Letter from Jordan Cove to Tribes April 27, 2017 Jordan Cove requested Tribal review of research design.
 Email from Jordan Cove to Tribes May 10, 2017 Notification that company may be conducting geotechnical and environmental testing at the APCO site.
 Email from Jordan Cove to Tribes May 19, 2017 Provided schedule for testing at APCO site.
-Letter from Tribes to Jordan Cove (accession #20170530-5037) May 26, 2017 Tribes reiterated that the terminal area is considered to be a TCP.
-Tribes wish to enter into a CRPA with Jordan Cove.
-Tribes expressed concerns regarding geoarchaeological research design for the terminal.
-Telephone conference between Jordan Cove and Tribal representatives May 19, 2017 Discussed geotechnical testing and cultural resources surveys.
-Jordan Cove meeting with Tribal representatives June 9, 2017 Discussed geotechnical testing, marine borings, and cultural resources surveys.
-Meeting at APCO site June 11, 2017 Representatives of Tribes conducted a blessing ceremony at the APCO site.

-&lt;sup>9 Applicant communications with tribes based on information provided in Resource Report 4 of application and responses to environmental information requests of January 3, April 20, May 4, and October 23, 2018, as well as supplemental data filed by the applicants on March 21 and April 30, 2019.
+Applicant communications with tribes based on information provided in Resource Report 4 of application and responses to environmental information requests of January 3, April 20, May 4, and October 23, 2018.